buck-co/save-async/README.md

 3. Click the plus icon in the upper left and choose `Add package from git URL...`
 4. Paste the git URL into the text field and click the `Add` button.

 Save Async depends on Unity's Json.NET package for serializing data, which is already included as a package dependency and will be installed automatically.
-However, Unity types like Vector3 don't serialize to JSON very nicely, and can include ugly recursive properly loops, like this:
+However, Unity types like Vector3 don't serialize to JSON very nicely, and can include ugly recursive property loops, like this:

 ```json
 {